Skip to main content

 Concentration measurement in lyes

-The concentration measurement in lyes is a fundamental step in numerous chemical processes and industrial procedures.
+The concentration measurement in lyes is a fundamental step in numerous chemical processes and industrial applications.
 It determines the exact concentration of a lye in a solution.
-This is of great importance to understand and utilize the chemical properties and reaction behavior of the lye.
+This is crucial for understanding and utilizing the chemical properties and reaction behavior of the lye.

-The most common lyes used in chemistry include: Sodium hydroxide (NaOH), also known as caustic soda, Potassium hydroxide (KOH), calcium hydroxide (Ca(OH)₂), ammonium hydroxide (NH₄OH), magnesium hydroxide (Mg(OH)₂) and Lithium hydroxide (LiOH).
+Among the most common lyes used in chemistry are: Sodium hydroxide (NaOH), also known as caustic soda, Potassium hydroxide (KOH), calcium hydroxide (Ca(OH)₂), ammonium hydroxide (NH₄OH), magnesium hydroxide (Mg(OH)₂) and Lithium hydroxide (LiOH).

-The Liquisonic® Measuring systems enable inline concentration measurements of lyes.
-The measurement technology is capable of analyzing the components of mixtures and can provide information about the concentration or density in real-time.
+The LiquiSonic® measurement systems enable inline concentration measurements of lyes.
+The measurement technology can analyze the components of mixtures and provide information on concentration or density in real-time.
 The sensors are based on the principle of ultrasonic speed measurement.
-They are therefore almost maintenance-free and can reliably provide measurement values even under demanding conditions.
+They are thus almost maintenance-free and can reliably provide measurements even under demanding conditions.

-The Liquisonic® Sensors can be installed directly without a bypass into the user's system, for example in pipelines.
-There are also various versions tailored to specific applications and have special characteristics.
+The LiquiSonic® sensors can be installed directly into the user's system, for example in pipelines, without a bypass.
+There are also various versions tailored to specific applications with distinct features.

 Applications of concentration measurements

-Concentration measurement is one of the essential methods to analyze the quality and safety-relevant features of products and substances.
-Thus, it plays a crucial role in several industries.
+Concentration measurement is one of the essential methods for analyzing the quality and safety-relevant characteristics of products and substances.
+It thus plays a crucial role in several industries.

-A practical example of the application of concentration measurement can be found in the pharmaceutical industry: Here, the precise determination of the active ingredient concentration in medicines is essential to ensure their effectiveness and safety.
-This demonstrates the importance of precise concentration measurement methods in quality assurance.
+A practical example of the application of concentration measurement is found in the pharmaceutical industry: Here, the precise determination of the active ingredient concentration in medications is essential to ensure their efficacy and safety.
+This highlights the importance of precise concentration measurement methods in quality assurance.

 Concentration detection is used in the following areas:

-• Chemical production (For monitoring the composition of mixtures)
+• Chemical production (To monitor the composition of mixtures)

 • Pharmaceutical industry (e.g., for the production of medicines)

-• Food production (For controlling the quality of food)
+• Food production (To control the quality of food)

 • Metallurgy (To check the quality of metal ores)